Lake Sunset- Irix 15m - copyright ©Dana O. Crandel

-Opening photo copyright ©Dana O. Crandell.
+Opening photo copyright ©Fran Ross.
 Captured with the Irix 15mm f/2.4.

 What You Need to Know